meadsteve/talepy/README.md

 ### Automatic retries

 You may also want to try a step a few times before giving up.
-A continence function is provided to help out with this.
+A convinence function is provided to help out with this.
 Starting with the initial example.
 If the hotel booking step is a bit unreliable and we want to try it 3 times: